nais/nais-testapp/readme.md

 # nais-testapp

-A small application used for testing of NAIS platform functionality
+nais test application that exposes environment variables, metrics and pod info for easy verification of core functionality.